-This military canteen kit includes both a canteen and cup with a folding handle, which is great for heating water over a fire, although the handle will get hot.
+This military canteen kit includes a canteen and a cup with a folding handle, which is great for heating water over a fire, although the handle will get hot.

 With a capacity of 2.2 pounds, the Goetland is second only to the Keith Titanium, so great for those with a serious thirst.
 On the downside, lugging this thing around is likely to make you thirstier than if you were carrying a more lightweight canteen.